ibrt/docker-lamp/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/ibrt/lamp.svg)](https://hub.docker.com/r/ibrt/lamp/builds)
 [![Docker Image](https://images.microbadger.com/badges/image/ibrt/lamp.svg)](https://microbadger.com/images/ibrt/lamp)

 This Docker image contains a full Apache2/PHP/MySQL stack for local development purposes.
 For simplicity, it runs all services in a single container and mounts a single volume.
-It is designed to work on macOS using the latest Docker for Mac.
+It is designed to work on macOS using a recent Docker for Mac (note that the older boot2docker and Docker Machine systems are not supported).

 ### Getting Started